-- It enables to react to changes based on facebook notifications.
+- It enables the system to react to changes based on Facebook notifications.

-- Of course, It helps in push-style messaging that helps low power mobile phones.
+- It helps in push-style messaging that helps low power mobile phones.

 Advantages of MQTT wireless communication protocol for Arduino

-- It can carry any type of data, it doesn’t matter until the receiver party knows how to interpret the data.
+- It can carry any type of data.

 - MQTT is highly reliable.

 - It can publish and subscribe model in a power-efficient way.